OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 :math:`\beta`-reductions as it takes until a :math:`\beta`-normal form is reached.
 For this problem, you must use the *applicative-order* reduction strategy.
-To get credit for this problem, you only need to solve it correctly once.
+To get credit for this problem, you only need to solve one problem instance correctly.
 However, each problem instance contains several steps that you must perform correctly (in this case, each step is a :math:`\beta`-reduction).
+Read and follow the directions carefully.
+Note that the correct answer (called the *model answer*) is available.
+However, if you look it up, you will not get credit for the current problem instance.
+To get another chance for credit, start a new problem instance by clicking the *Reset* button.

 .. avembed:: Exercises/PL/RP17part3applicativeOrderPRO.html pe